luiz504/04-ig22-clean-ddd/notes.md

  Sample:
   the Devs create an entity (User) but the domain experts can user many other nomenclatures like: client, service provider, supplier, barman, etc.., so keep the code close to the language used with the domain experts.
+The entities and use-cases names should not depend on the any tool or language used in the project.

 - Aggregates
 - Value Objects